 ___ Request information about victim restitution from the prosecutor’s office.

 ___ Notify the jail or prison that you wish to be notified if the defendant is relocated or released.

 ___ Prepare your victim advocate statement.
 If we are your attorneys, we will help you prepare this.

 ___ Contact the parole board and let them know that you wish to be notified of any activity on the defendant in your case, including parole hearings, transfers, or release dates.

 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including those from DUI accidents.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients who have to testify against the drunk drivers who hit them in the Phoenix area.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.